stefankoppier/openapi-generator-kotlin-stubs/README.md

     }
 }
 ```
-It consists of a mutable field for each property in the schema.
+consisting of a mutable field for each property in the schema.
 And an
 `of` function.
 This method can be used to invoke the builder in a more user-friendly manner.
 For example
 ```kotlin